Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 For the E-1 Treaty Trader visa:

-Aliens who are citizens of a nation that has signed a trade and investment treaty with the U.S., who are coming to the United States:
+Foreigners who are citizens of a country that has a trade and investment treaty with the United States may be eligible to apply for an E-1 visa (Treaty Trader) if they meet the following conditions:

-- Solely to carry on or engage in substantial trade between his/her country and the U.S., including trade in services or trade in technology.
+- They are coming exclusively to engage in substantial trade between their home country and the United States, including trade in goods, services, or technology.

 For the E-2 Treaty Investor visa:

-- solely to develop and direct the operations of an enterprise in which he/she has invested; or
+- They are coming exclusively to develop and direct the operations of a business or company in which they have already invested.

-- solely to develop and direct the operations of an enterprise in which he/she is actively in the process of investing a substantial amount of capital; or
+- They are coming exclusively to develop and direct the operations of a business or company in which they are actively in the process of investing a substantial amount of capital.

-- as an employee who will perform services that require special qualifications essential to the operations of the treaty investor’s enterprise, who has the same nationality as the treaty investor employer or the nationals owning at lest 50% of the enterprise, who must be under treaty investor status if residing in the U.S.; and
+- They are coming as an employee who will perform services requiring special qualifications essential to the operations of the treaty investor’s business or enterprise.
+The employee must share the same nationality as the treaty investor or the nationals owning at least 50% of the business, and the employee must maintain treaty investor status while in the United States.

-The definition of “Substantial” with reference to investment is at the discretion of the Secretary of State.
-However, in exercising this discretion, the Secretary of State conducts a “Relative Proportionality Test” as a guideline.
+The definition of “substantial” investment is determined by the Secretary of State, who applies a “Relative Proportionality Test” as a guideline.
+This test considers:

-In addition, the investment enterprise must not be “marginal”, meaning it must have the capacity in the present or future to provide income more than a living wage to the investor and his/her family.
+Additionally, the investment enterprise must not be marginal.
+This means it must have the present or future capacity to generate income above a living wage for the investor and their family.

 Although each case is evaluated individually by the State Department, generally the following rules apply in terms of minimum investment expectations:

-- Exceptions may be made for certain start-ups and service businesses, where smaller initial investments may be appropriate depending on the particulars of the type of business
+- Exceptions may be allowed for certain start-ups and service businesses, where a smaller initial investment could be appropriate depending on the type of business and its specific circumstances.

-- The State Department may make an exception if it can be demonstrated that in the specified industry, it is common practice to start a business with less than 50% of the value of the enterprise.
+- The State Department may allow an exception if it can be shown that, in the specified industry, it is common to start a business with less than 50% of the company’s value.

 All of the following three elements must exist for the E visa to be obtainable:

-- The majority ownership or control of the enterprise engaged in trade or investment with the U.S. must be held by nationals from the country which has signed a trade/investment treaty with the U.S.
+- The enterprise engaged in trade or investment with the U.S. must be majority-owned or controlled by nationals of a treaty country.

-- Each employee or principal seeking E status must hold citizenship of the country, which has signed a trade/investment treaty with the U.S.
+- Every employee or principal applying for E status must be a citizen of a treaty country.

-Our visa lawyers will help you evaluate your case, to make sure that you meet all the requirements before filing your E Visa application.
+Our experienced E visa lawyers will help you evaluate your case, to make sure that you meet all the requirements before filing your E-1 or E-2 Visa application.

 What are the E-1 Visa and E-2 Visa Durations?